2017 Formula Renault Eurocup

-The 2017 Formula Renault Eurocup is a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
-The championship features drivers competing in 2 litre Formula Renault single seat race cars that conform to the technical regulations for the championship.
-The 2017 season is the 27th Formula Renault Eurocup season organized by the Renault Sport and the second season as the main category of the World Series by Renault.
-The series will visit ten circuits around the Europe, including Monaco.
+The 2017 Formula Renault Eurocup was a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
+The championship featured drivers competing in 2 litre Formula Renault single seat race cars that conformed to the technical regulations for the championship.
+The 2017 season was the 27th Formula Renault Eurocup season organized by the Renault Sport and the second season as the main category of the World Series by Renault.
+The series would visit ten circuits around Europe, including Monaco.

 Teams and drivers

 Twelve teams were preselected on 12 September 2016.
 ASM Motorsport, Cram Motorsport and Duqueine Engineering were dropped from the final teams' list that was published on 9 November 2016.